FIRST LOOK: COVID-19 vaccine doses leave Pfizer's Michigan facility

 The Food and Drug Administration authorized emergency use of the vaccine Friday, saying it is highly protective and presents no major safety issues.
 While U.S. regulators worked for months to emphasize the rigor and independence of their review, they faced political pressure until the final stages.

-Concerns that a shot was rushed out could undermine vaccination efforts in a country with deeply ingrained skepticism about vaccines.
+Concerns that a shot was rushed out could undermine vaccination efforts in a country where some are skeptical about vaccines.
 The head of the FDA said the agency's decision was based on science, not politics, despite a White House threat to fire him if the vaccine wasn't approved before Saturday.

+Speaking Sunday to Fox News, Dr. Moncef Slaoui, chief science adviser to Operation Warp Speed, a U.S. effort to get vaccines developed quickly, said he is "very concerned" about the skepticism about the vaccine in some circles.

+"Unfortunately, there was so much politics around in the context of developing this vaccine, there's been a confusion between how thorough and scientific and factual the work that has been done is, and the perception that people are thinking that we cut corners or anything like that," Slaoui said.
+"I can guarantee you that no such things have happened, that we follow the science."

-Another vaccine by Moderna will be reviewed by an expert panel this week and soon afterward could be allowed for public use.
+Another vaccine by Moderna will be reviewed by an expert panel next week and soon afterward could be allowed for public use.